NieneB/InternshipReport/index.md

 ###Visualization of field-names
 Geographical visualization can be used for 2 purposes; data exploration and information display.
 (Cartwright et al., 2004)  By interpreting graphic representations new knowledge can be created and this can be distributed by visual communication.
 The one is exploratory, whiled visual communication is explanatory.
 (Dibiase, Maceachren, Krygier, & Reeves, 1992)
-Geo-visualization is a combination of communication, scientific information visualization, geographic information systems and cartography.
-(MacEachren & Kraak, 2001) It comes after the collection of data, transformations and analysis.
-From the real world we go to data and all the modifications to the data.
-Eventually the data will be  visualized, either a computer or on paper.
-The perception of people will interpreted the data and turns the data into knowlegde.
-In general, every map is a selective representation of reality and subjected to the interpretation of the human eyes.
-(Dibiase et al., 1992)

 In figure $$$ the geo processing chain is combined with the series of visualization transformations.
 Showing that the position of the visualization as exploration and communication.
 Here we will focus on the visual information communication.
 To turn raw data sets into understandable knowledge on the explanatory level with a user-centered design.